data-burst/data-engineering-wiki/hugo-blog/content/docs/roadmap/cicd/_index.md

 ## Learning Resources

-Here are some suggestions for getting more insights on Containerization:
+Here are some suggestions for learning more about implementing CICD pipelines:

 ### Books
 - [Automating DevOps with GitLab CI/CD Pipelines](https://www.amazon.ca/Automating-DevOps-GitLab-Pipelines-efficient/dp/1803233001)